jemmy512/book-notes/Linux/unp.md

 # 17 ioctl Operations
 ## 17.1 Introduction
 The ioctl function has traditionally been the system interface used for everything that didn’t fit into some other nicely defined category.
-POSIX is getting rid of ioctl for certain functionality by creating specific wrapper functions to replace ioctls whose func- tionality is being standardized by POSIX.
+POSIX is getting rid of ioctl for certain functionality by creating specific wrapper functions to replace ioctls whose functionality is being standardized by POSIX.

 ## 17.2 ioctl Function
 * ```c++